LiuooEM/ATEC/README.md

-## Post-processing Modules with Aspect Term Error Correction for Enhancing Aspect Term Extraction
+## Post-processing method with aspect term error correction for enhancing aspect term extraction

-Code for our XXX paper: 'Post-processing Modules with Aspect Term Error Correction for Enhancing Aspect Term Extraction'
+Code for our XXX paper: 'Post-processing method with aspect term error correction for enhancing aspect term extraction'

 ### Requirements